jonathangraham/type-prog-ws/README.md

 This time you need to implement the `And` type.

-Were you able to implement it by only updating the `Bool` trait?
+Were you able to implement it by only updating the `Bool` trait per the comments?

 ### bool-3